joaolso/solar_system_Marvel/README.md

 Acess: "Cd your/Local/File/"
 run http server with command: "http-server ." on file project. (node.js)

+Acess browser localhost5000,,8080,8000 choose what you soft recommend.

 so enjoy!

 Graph Drawing 2019 - Marvel :